Avik43218/avik43218.github.io/README.md

 ## About Me

-I'm a self-taught backend developer who enjoys building practical tools, exploring cybersecurity, and solving real-world problems.
+I'm a self-taught software developer who enjoys building practical tools, exploring cybersecurity, and solving real-world problems.
 Currently diving deeper into:

 - FastAPI and Flask
 - SQL and NoSQL databases